 Education and Training Requirements

-Some medical assistants receive on the job training, however many have shown their competency by becoming registered or have attended a formal training program resulting in a certificate/diploma or an associate's degree.
+Some medical assistants receive on the job training, however many have shown their competency by becoming certified/registered or have attended a formal training program resulting in a certificate/diploma or an associate's degree.